hueyy/sg-web/covid.md

 - [Support Restaurants SG](https://www.supportrestaurantsg.com) ☠ - list of restaurants to support categorised by region
 - [WetMarket.services](https://wetmarket.services) ☠

+### Eating Out (Jul 2021)

+These were built in light of the Jul 2021 COVID restrictions in SG:

+- [Can we eat or not](http://www.sgcanweeat.com/) - a game where you have to decide if various combinations of people can eat out or not
+- [Can we dine in? 🍽 🤔](https://canwedine.in/) - a simple tool to help you figure out if your group can dine in or not
+- [Dine-In Group Checker](https://www.checkfirst.gov.sg/c/ad145dcd-f885-449a-8ac4-25d338bad262) 🏛️ - official tool for checking if a group can dine in from 19 July onwards
+- [Only two diners allowed](https://onlytwo.vercel.app/) - list showing food establishments that only allow 2 persons to dine in together, regardless of vaccination status

 ## Groceries

 - [#4thepeople by KGS](https://www.kgs.com.sg/4thepeople) - initiative to buy and deliver groceries to persons affected by COVID-19